ericholscher/ericholscher.com/site/blog/2013/dec/23/read-the-docs-2013-stats.rst

 We are working on a number of new features to expand the user base, and make the site more approachable.
-I look forward to continuing to improve the documentation ecosystem in the new year.
+We forward to continuing to improve the documentation ecosystem in the new year.

 .. _Read the Docs: https://readthedocs.org/
+.. _let me know: mailto:eric@ericholscher.com
 .. _39 people: https://github.com/rtfd/readthedocs.org/graphs/contributors?from=2013-01-01&to=2013-12-21&type=c
 .. _271 issues: https://github.com/rtfd/readthedocs.org/search?q=created%3A%3E%3D2013-01-01&source=cc&type=Issues
 .. _Wraithan: http://blog.wraithan.net/